 - Automated search suggestions that reduce data entry and help you learn how to search effectively

 - Select a previous search and modify it, or enter a new search

 - Pageable list of search results, ordered by relevance, displays a text preview of matching terms

 - Tap the screen to automatically zoom to each matching search term in a newspaper page

 Every search is automatically saved by the OldNews app, minimizing the data entry when modifying a previous search.

 Improve the Quality of Your Research

-- Define a detailed research question using a Goal to keep your research focused
+- Define a research goal to keep your research focused

 - Enable automated research logging